 - Evaluation & prioritization risk based on score and tolerance.

-- Rancang treatment plan: technical controls, sops, contracts, insurance, or continuity plans.
+- Rancang treatment plan: technical controls, SOPs, contracts, insurance, or business continuity plans.

-- Determine the owner of the action (action owner), KPI, dan timeline.
+- Determine the owner of the action (action owner), KPI, and timeline.

 Step E-Integration & Capacity